 Section 15 of this policy has information on how governors are supported to fulfil their role.

-5.4 The headteacher

-The headteacher is responsible for the implementation of this policy, including:
+5.4 The Headteacher The Headteacher is responsible for the implementation of this policy, including:

-- > Ensuring that staff (including temporary staff) and volunteers: - Are informed of our systems which support safeguarding, including this policy, as part of their induction - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect - > Communicating this policy to parents/carers when their child joins the school and via the school website - > Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - > Ensuring that all staff undertake appropriate safeguarding and child protection training, and updating the content of the training regularly - > Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3) - > Ensuring the relevant staffing ratios are met, where applicable - > Making sure each child in the Early Years Foundation Stage is assigned a key person
+• Ensuring that staff (including temporary staff) and volunteers:

+• Are informed of our systems which support safeguarding, including this policy, as part of their induction • Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect Communicating this policy to parents/carers when their child joins the academy and via the academy website • Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent • Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3) • Making decisions regarding all low-level concerns, though they may wish to collaborate with the DSL on this - Ensuring the relevant staffing ratios are met, where applicable - Making sure each child in the Early Years Foundation Stage is assigned a key person - Overseeing the safe use of technology, mobile phones and cameras in the setting 5.5 Virtual academy heads Virtual academy heads have a non-statutory responsibility for the strategic oversight of the educational attendance, attainment and progress of students with a social worker.
+They should also identify and engage with key professionals, e.g. DSLs, special educational needs co-ordinators (SENCOs), social workers, mental health leads and others.
+6. Confidentiality This should be read in conjunction with the Academy's Data Protection Policy, which outlines the collection, processing and sharing of confidential data.
+It should be noted that:
-6. Confidentiality